pronobis/dot/README.md

 * configuration sets within modules (called systems) that can be used to specialize environment variables in real time depending on the currently performed task
 * console GUI menus for bookmarking custom commands that can be customized for each system

-Check out the default module provided with this package for inspiration.
+Check out the default module provided with this package in `modules/00_defaults` for inspiration.

 ## How it Works?